zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

 Some demo directories contain README files if additional requirements are necessary.

-The Ice demo source code archive and Windows installer for Visual Studio 2005 include examples for integrating Ice with databases other than Berkeley DB.
+The Ice source code archive and Windows installer for Visual Studio 2005 include examples for integrating Ice with databases other than Berkeley DB.
 These demos are not supported for Visual C++ 6.0 and are not included in this distribution.